doitintl/vpc-flowlogs-recorder/README.md

 9. Deploy the solution
    `sam deploy --guided`
-   - **Stack Name**: Enter a meaningful stack name such as: VPCFlowLogs-Recorder
+   - **Stack Name**: Enter a meaningful stack name such as: vpc-flowlogs-recorder
    - **AWS Region**: Enter the AWS Region you want to deploy the solution in
    - **VPCFlowLogRetentionTimeDays**: How many days to you want to store the logs for the VPCFlowLogs that will be recorded
    - **LambdaLogGroupRetentionTimeDays**: How many days to you want to store the logs for the two Lambdas used in the solution